pac-dan/pawsitive_training/README.md

     - The full name and description of the product.
     - Pricing details, the product category, and current stock levels.
     - A range-bound quantity input.
-    - A primary “Add To Basket” button, which adds the specified quantity to the user's basket.
+    - A primary "Add To Basket" button, which adds the specified quantity to the user's basket.
     - Additional buttons below the main content that link to:
         - Return to the shop
         - Edit the product (visible only to staff)